 This is highly subjective.
 It depends on several factors like hotel preference and number of travel companions.
 Let’s start at the low end and say PHP 750 a night per person.

 Again, this is subjective, but based on my recommendations, we can say around PHP 800 a day per person.

 If you’re sharing the cost with one other person, then you’ll be paying PHP 225 per day.

 This is the most difficult to pin down because it obviously depends on where you want to go.
 Plus, there’s Manila’s notoriously horrendous traffic.
 Assuming you’ll be using Grab and following my suggested itinerary, then we can say around PHP 700 a day per person.

 This comes out to around PHP 2,475 a day per person.
 Keep in mind that this estimate doesn’t include tour costs and miscellaneous expenses like shopping or car rental.
 If you plan on taking public transportation and not spending as much on food, then you can do it with even less.
-Ren and I are middle of the road travelers who enjoy good food and drink, so the recommended budget is a good baseline for travelers like us.
+We’re middle-of-the-road travelers who enjoy good food and drink, so the recommended budget is a good baseline for travelers like us.
 Adjust accordingly based on your own travel habits.